AmirErez/CorrEnrich/README.md

-﻿# ClusteringGO: Gene Ontology-based Expression Analysis
+﻿# CorrEnrich: Gene Ontology-based Expression Analysis

 ClusteringGO is a Python package designed for bioinformatics analysis to identify and analyze clusters of co-regulated genes based on their Gene Ontology (GO) terms.
 It evaluates gene clusters for both internal correlation and significant differential expression between experimental conditions.